Bromyard Youth Voices: a rural community at a crossroads

 Sharing Event

 On October 18th 2025, the voices of 330+ children and young people who took part in the creative consultation were platformed at a public sharing event.
 We also launched this report on the day, making it available to all.
+More than 100 people attended.

 At the sharing event, young people who attend the Hope Centre Youth group took a leading role by presenting the project’s findings, while the Bromyard Youth Theatre based at The Conquest and the Creative Writers group set up by P.O.V. performed original creative responses to the data.
 We screened a short film featuring pupils from St Peter’s Primary School and supported local young people to interview the Mayor of Bromyard, The High Sheriff of Herefordshire and representatives from Diocese of Hereford live on stage.
 The sharing event was closed by Dr Ellie Chowns MP to champion the young participants and listen to their experiences first hand.